apache/pekko-projection/docs/src/main/paradox/running.md

 ## Running with local Actor

 You can spawn the `ProjectionBehavior` as any other `Behavior`.
-This can be useful for testing or when running a local `ActorSystem` without Akka Cluster.
+This can be useful for testing or when running a local `ActorSystem` without Apache Pekko Cluster.

 Scala
 :  @@snip [CassandraProjectionDocExample.scala](/examples/src/it/scala/docs/cassandra/CassandraProjectionDocExample.scala) { #running-with-actor }